Manmeet-123/DigitRecognitionSystem/README.md

 The Digit Recognition System is Used to recognise the handwritten digits.
 The building of the system involve following steps:

 Step 1: Configuring the Project:
-This step involve the setting up of the Anaconda environment, Jupyter Notebook and tensorflow and other libraries
+This step involve the setting up of python virtual environment and installing tensorflow and other libraries

 Step 2: Importing the MNIST Dataset:
 This step involves the importing of the MNIST digit dataset for the trainig purpose